What are the Different Types of Brackets in Coding?

 What are Brackets?

-In coding, brackets are like special symbols combined with similar code parts.
+In coding, brackets are like special symbols which combine with similar code parts.
 They help organize the code, make it easier to understand, and allow it to change quickly.

 4 Types of Brackets in Coding